nteetor/yonder/docs/layout/formrow.md

       passed as HTML attributes to the parent element.
 - name: width
   description: |-
-    A [responsive] argument.
+    A [responsive](/responsive.html) argument.
 One of `1:12` or "auto" specifying a column width for the form group, defaults to `NULL`.
 family: layout
 export: ''
 examples:
-- title: '# Grid layout forms'
+- title: Grid layout forms
   body:
-  - code: ''
+  - type: text
-    output: []
-- title: Use responsive arguments to adjust form layouts based on viewport size.
+    content: Use responsive arguments to adjust form layouts based on viewport size.
       Be sure to adjust the size of your browser window between large and small.
-  body:
+    output: ~
+  - type: code
-  - code: |-
+    content: |-
       card(
         formRow(
           formGroup(